baselakasha/StackTDD/README.md

 1. Fork the repo and create your branch from `master`.
 2. Follow test driven approach to add code or fix other code.
 3. Ensure the test suite passes.
+4. Dont't forget to add the unnecessary files and folders to the `.gitignore` file.
 5. Open a Pull Request

 ### Any contributions you make will be under the MIT Software License